Gibbs measures for geodesic flow on CAT(-1) spaces: The Ledrappier-Otal-Peign e Partition

-The supremum is unchanged if restricted only to partitions with $H_\nu(\zeta) < \infty$, or even finite partitions, and hence this definition is equivalent to the usual definition.
+This supremum is unchanged if restricted to countable measurable partitions $\zeta$ with $H_\nu(\zeta) < \infty$, or finite partitions, and hence this definition agrees with the standard definition of entropy as in \cite{VO, Wa}.

-We will call $\zeta$ \emph{decreasing} if $(g^{-1}\zeta)(c) \subseteq \zeta(c)$ for every $c$, where we are not using the measure $\nu$ to make this definition since it will be important to have actual containment, not only up to a set of $\nu$-measure zero, in Section \ref{s.thermodynamic}.
-If $\zeta$ is decreasing then $\zeta^+ = \zeta$, and the entropy formula becomes
+We call a partition $\zeta$ of $Z$ \emph{decreasing} if $\zeta \prec \zeta_1$.
+We emphasize that our definition of decreasing asks for set-theoretic refinement rather than refinement up to a set of zero measure.
+If $\zeta$ is a decreasing partition, then $\zeta^0_{-\infty} = \zeta$, and the entropy formula becomes

-If $\zeta$ is any measurable partition, then $\zeta^+$ is decreasing and $h_\nu(g,\zeta) = h_\nu(g,\zeta^+)$.
+If $\zeta$ is any measurable partition, then $\zeta^0_{-\infty}$ is decreasing, and $h_\nu(f,\zeta) = h_\nu(f,\zeta^0_{-\infty})$.

-We now state the main result of this section.
-We will say that $\zeta$ is nicely shrinking with respect to $\nu$ if for $\nu$-a.e.\ $c$, the diameter of $(g^{-n}\zeta)(c)$ approaches $0$ as $n \to \infty$.
-This is a stronger condition than the condition in Theorem \ref{thmx:op} that $\zeta$ is generating.
-It comes for free in the construction, but we will need to use this stronger property to show uniqueness.
-We also say that $\zeta$ is \emph{$\nu$-subordinated to $\mathcal{W}^{\mathrm{uu}}$} if $\zeta(c)$ is a relatively compact neighborhood of $c$ in $W^{\mathrm{uu}}(c)$ for $\nu$-a.e.\ $c$.